History of Barry University

 The Law School continued to make its mark on the national scene in 2007 when it received a grant from the Eckerd Family Foundation to start the Juvenile Justice Center (JCC).
 The Center trains lawyers and law students to represent children accused of crimes in Florida’s juvenile delinquency system.
 In 2008, the JCC received a grant from the John D. and Catherine T. MacArthur Foundation to participate in the newly created Models for Change Juvenile Indigent Defense Action Network (JIDAN).
 In this role, the JCC works in partnership with the JIDAN to pursue reforms that strengthen juvenile indigent defense systems.

 Another milestone in Barry’s history came on June 30, 2004, when Sister Jeanne retired after more than 20 years of service.
 She was succeeded by Sister Linda Bevilacqua, OP, PhD, who became not only the sixth president of Barry University but the first alumna to hold that position.
 Since her days as an undergraduate student, Sister Linda’s career in higher education has been linked to the University.
-She has held many leadership positions at Barry including Dean of Student Affairs, Associate Vice President for Academic Affairs and Dean of the School of Adult and Continuing Education.
+She has held many leadership positions at Barry including Dean of Student Affairs, Associate Vice President for Academic Affairs and Dean of the School of Professional and Career Education.

 Always respected for its service to the South Florida community, Barry’s ties to community partners were revitalized and strengthened during the past decade.
 In 2008, for example, the Barry Institute for Community and Economic Development (BICED) was formed under the auspices of the School of Business.
 BICED provides need-based information and business skill development specifically targeted to select Miami-Dade communities.